MicrosoftDocs/defender-docs/defender-endpoint/configure-device-connectivity.md

 :::image type="content" source="media/advanced-setting-streamlined-connectivity.png" alt-text="Screenshot of advanced settings page with streamlined connectivity option":::

-This setting sets the default onboarding package to 'streamlined' for applicable operating systems.
+This setting sets the default onboarding package to *streamlined* for applicable operating systems.
 You can still use the standard onboarding package within the onboarding page but you must specifically select it in the drop-down.